frank2720/pudfra-shop/README.md

 ##### Features

-- Authenticated api.
-To get the access token to use send your credentials to the end point as shown here
+Authenticated api.
+To get the access token to use send ``POST`` request of credentials to the endpoint as shown here
 ```curl
 $ curl -X POST https://maanar-shop.xyz/api/login \
   -H "Accept: application/json" \